thatvirtualboy/thatvirtualboy.github.io/_pages/wallgenie.md

 <div class="faq-item">
     <h6 class="faq-question">What engine is being used for image generation?</h6>
     <p class="faq-answer">
-        Wall•Genie is using the ChatGPT API to generate images using the latest DALL•E 3 engine.
+        Wall•Genie is using the ChatGPT API to generate images using gpt-imate-1.5.
 If rate limits are reached with image generations, Wall•Genie may fallback to DALL•E 2 and return a 1024x1024 image.
     </p>
 </div>